Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 # Beer Pong Sentinel Project
-This page contains a detailed description of the Beer Pong Sentinel capstone project for [ENPH 479](https://projectlab.engphys.ubc.ca/enph-459-479/) courseat UBC.
+This page contains a detailed description of the Beer Pong Sentinel capstone project for [ENPH 479](https://projectlab.engphys.ubc.ca/enph-459-479/) course at UBC.

 ## Background